vaibhavarora102/heritage_site_HackJaipur_hackathon/README.md

 Cart | Our site contains statewise, product-wise and region wise search facility for searching and buying the heritage/cultural items.
 We have rating system where buyer could rate the item and we had also defined the comments as parameter for rating on based of specific words.
 Till certain limit negative comments would be accepted after that seller would be notified with warning and immediate action.

 ## 5) Problem it saves:
+a) Supports local producers - Our website promotes selling of goods by the local producers and owners so that margin cost can be minimised and and locals can be supported.
+Following the PM's Aatmnirbharta program.

 ## 6) Challenges faced during this project: